Home » Blog » Asia » Malaysia » The Ultimate Kuala Lumpur Travel Guide: See, Stay & Eat

 The interior is more laid-back with its glass and iron Victorian-era English design.
 This structure used to be the main train station before the operation of Kuala Lumpur Sentral.

-On the ground floor you can find the Heritage Station Hotel, restaurants and souvenir stalls.
+On the ground floor, you can find the Heritage Station Hotel, restaurants and souvenir stalls.

 If you are interested in getting to know the beginnings of Kuala Lumpur, then head to the Kuala Lumpur City Gallery.
 This museum is housed in a magnificent colonial-style structure that is over 114 years old.
-Entrance fee is only 5RM which you can spend at the café afterwards too.
+The entrance fee is only 5RM which you can spend at the café afterwards too.

 This cultural centre features KL’s milestones throughout history through a creative timeline.
-It starts with KL’s beginnings way back the 1850s and until now.
+It starts with KL’s beginnings way back in the 1850s and until now.

 Drop by the gift store to get local souvenirs like rugs, batik and pewter sculptures.
 Kuala Lumpur City Gallery also provides a free KL map that highlights must-visit landmarks.